 Both the mining industry and the sustainable development agenda look somewhat different today — as does the global context.
 Commodity prices have boomed since 2003 (and experienced a relatively quick post-recession recovery).
 The global production of major metals has continued to increase.
-And some of the big players are even bigger, with (US) $132 billion spent on mergers and acquisitions in 2011 alone.
+And some of the big players are even bigger, with $132 USD billion spent on mergers and acquisitions in 2011 alone.

 The thinking and language about sustainable development also looks a little different.
-Conversations on the Millennium Development Goals are being replaced by the Sustainable Development Goals — with a broader sustainability remit than its predecessor.
+Conversations on the Millennium Development Goals are being replaced by the Sustainable Development Goals (SDGs) — with a broader sustainability remit than its predecessor.
 The term 'green economy' has entered the fore, bringing a renewed focused on resilience, renewables and recycling.
 Human rights and transparency agendas now dominate the international arena for the extractives industry — while climate change continues to fight for its space at that table.

 IIED has begun to review progress against the agenda laid out by the original MMSD project and to explore some of the main achievements and challenges.
-It is clear from that research that much of MMSD's agenda is still relevant today.
+It is clear that much of MMSD's agenda is still relevant today.

 There have been important achievements in the past ten years.
 The private sector has an increased understanding of sustainable development, and companies, civil society and governments now share a language of what sustainable development means for mining.
 MMSD can justifiably claim to have been a key contributor to creating the foundations of this understanding.

-The International Council on Mining and Metals (ICMM) has taken on the task of "the largest centre of follow up activity" for MMSD – and has successfully filled many of the gaps in understanding and guidance that were identified by MMSD.
+The International Council on Mining and Metals (ICMM) has taken on the task of "the largest centre of follow-up activity" for MMSD – and has successfully filled many of the gaps in understanding and guidance that were identified by MMSD.
 Unfortunately, its counterparts, representing artisanal mining and government stakeholders through the Communities and Small-scale Mining (CASM) initiative and the Intergovernmental Forum on Mining, Minerals, Metals and Sustainable Development, have had mixed success.

 Have your say

 You will find an analysis based on our research in the paper but we would love to hear your thoughts in the comments box below.

-MMSD - Introduction: All the MMSD material, including the Working Paper Series, final reports, regional reports, project bulletins and workshop notes are available for free download.
+The Mining, Minerals and Sustainable Development project: An introduction to the work, plus all the MMSD material, including the Working Paper Series, final reports, regional reports, project bulletins and workshop notes are available for free download.